sensedeep/custom-metrics/README.md

 CustomMetrics is a NodeJS library to emit and query custom metrics for AWS apps.

+It provides more efficient, scalable metrics that are dramatically less expensive and faster than standard AWS CloudWatch metrics.

 ## Background

 AWS CloudWatch offers metrics to monitor AWS services and your apps.
 Unfortunately, custom AWS CloudWatch metrics can be very expensive.
 If updated or queried regularly, each each custom AWS CloudWatch metric may cost up to $3.60 per metric per year with additional costs for querying.
 If you have many metrics or high dimensionality on your metrics, this can lead to a very large CloudWatch Metrics bill.
 This high cost prevents using metrics liberally in your app at scale.